Do you charge per day or per night?

 Our Standard Open Hours are:

 On Public Holidays and other special days, our open hours might vary.
 Please Read our Latest News Articles about special arrangements for these days.

 To avoid unnecessary disruption to the pets staying with us, we recommend that you come within the designated Open Hours.
 The goal of our open hours is to maintain a calm environment for all pets.

 Appointments outside of Open hours for Pick-Up and Drop-Off will incur an additional fee of $40.
-Coming without an Appointment or being late to a scheduled Appointment will incur an additional fee of $25 ($65 in total).
+Coming without an Appointment or being late to a scheduled appointment will incur an additional fee of $25 ($65 in total).
+Such Appointments should be arranged at least two business days in advance.

 We know that special circumstances can arise, and when this is the case, please let us know via Text or Phone ahead of time to ensure someone is available at the time of your arrival.